Kihagyás

 }

-One might ask why the designers of the C# language decided to add an extra keyword to the definition of operations, which was not necessary in the case of C++.
+One might ask why the designers of the C# language decided to add an extra keyword to the definition of methods, which was not necessary in the case of C++.
 The reason is simple: the code is more expressive.
-Looking at the descendant code, the word override immediately makes it clear whether this operation is abstract or virtual in one of the base classes, without having to look at the code of all the ancestors.
+Looking at the descendant code, the word override clearly indicates that this operation is abstract or virtual in one of the base classes, without having to to search up the entire class hierarchy.

 Base class of LedDisplay

-The base class of our LedDisplay class is bound, its code cannot be modified, so we cannot derive it from EquipmentBase.
-We cannot delete the GetAge operation, this code duplication is preserved here (but only for LedDisplay, which is only one class among many!).
+LedDisplay is forced to inherit from DisplayBase, whose code we can’t change, so it can’t inherit from EquipmentBase.
+This means we cannot remove the code duplication for GetAge from LedDisplay, this is preserved here (but only for LedDisplay, which is only one class among many!).

 Note